nhscc/problem-statements/2020/bdpa-airports-part-1.md

 `status!="scheduled"`, a flight will **never enter** the cancelled state.

-At some point before it lands, the flight may become `status=="delayed"` and/or be assigned a gate; gates can be changed/be reassigned at any time!
+At some point before it lands, the flight may become `status=="delayed"` and/or be assigned a gate; gates can be changed/reassigned at any time!
 Once `arriveAtReceiver` time elapses, the fight will become `status=="landed"`, which means the flight is on the ground but not yet at its gate.
 Once the flight pulls up to its assigned gate, it will become `status=="arrived"` (the gate for this